Kishanrampure/kishanrampure/README.md

 ## About Me

-> My journey began with a Diploma in Computer Science and Engineering, leading to a Bachelor in Computer Application at Amity Online,Transitioning into the SRE - DevOps, I served as a System Administrator at VHS LogiTech Pvt Ltd, where I oversaw the smooth functioning of IT infrastructure and IoT devices for platforms like Coolgix and Clubliv.
-My expertise in SRE - DevOps tools, backed by certifications from KodeKloud and Udemy with project experience, along with the Google IT Support Professional Certificate, underscores my proficiency in troubleshooting and networking.
+> My journey began with a Diploma in Computer Science and Engineering, leading to a Bachelor in Computer Application at Amity Online,Transitioning into the SRE - DevOps/Cloud, I served as a System Administrator at VHS LogiTech Pvt Ltd, where I oversaw the smooth functioning of IT infrastructure and IoT devices for platforms like Coolgix and Clubliv.
+My expertise in DevOps/Cloud tools, backed by certifications from KodeKloud and Udemy with project experience, along with the Google IT Support Professional Certificate, underscores my proficiency in troubleshooting and networking.
 Additionally, OneMonth certifications in